reticula-network/reticula-python/docs/algorithms/graph_properties.rst

       link_timelines(const network<EdgeT>& temporal_network)

 For each link, each static edge in the :ref:`static projection
-<Static projection of a temporal network>` of the network, this function returns
+<algorithms/graph_properties:Static projection of a temporal network>` of the
-a list of the events that correspond to (project to) that link ordered by cause time of the events.
+network, this function returns a list of the events that correspond to (project to) that link ordered by cause time of the events.